EMarnus/Warhammer40kQuiz/README.md

 - __The Header bar__

-  - Featured at the top of the page, the title itroduces the subject content, reinforced by the header image.
+  - Featured at the top of the page, the title introduces the subject content, reinforced by the header image.
   - The users name, set by the user and stored using local API.
   - The score system is a simple increment for a correct answer, on clicking check answer.